ELIXIR-IIB-training/site/pages/training_courses/2025-02-19_Bologna_winter_school2025.md

 ![BG_Winter2025](images/2025_events/BG_Winter2025.jpeg)

-More info on the [26th Bologna Winter School](https://www.biocomp.unibo.it/~school2025/) webpage.
+More information can be found on the [26th Bologna Winter School](https://www.biocomp.unibo.it/~school2025/) webpage.

 <br>